Going All-Grain: Guide to Your First Batch of All-Grain Beer

 Now, you let the mash sit (or rest) for awhile.
 (The recipe should specify the length of this rest; often, it's one hour.)
 During the mash rest, your goal is to hold the grain bed at a constant, uniform temperature.
 Odds are, however, you won't be able to do this.
 At a homebrew scale, the mash will lose heat over the time of the rest.
 And, the sides of the grain bed will cool off faster than the center.
 Fortunately, a small change in temperature is not going to hurt the quality of your beer.
 After your first mash, quickly take the temperature near the side of the mash vessel, and then near the center.
 Stir the mash to even out any temperature differences and take the temperature again.
 Record all three temperatures in your brewing notebook.

 If your overall mash temperature drops more than 2 °F (1 °C), or the temperature difference within the mash is greater than 4 °F (2 °C), you should insulate your mash tun better next time.
-You can use towels or blankets for this.
+You can use towels, sleeping bags or blankets for this.
 If your mash vessel is heatable, you can also add heat directly during the mash.
 If you do, stir the mash and do not heat too quickly.
+More advanced all-grain systems often utilize a recirculated method of holding or heating the mash.
+If you are interested in recirculating systems, check out this article.

 During the rest, you have the option of stirring.
 Stirring ensures a more even mixture of grain and liquid and evens out temperature differences across the grain bed.
 Unfortunately, opening the mash vessel releases heat to the environment.
 Likewise, using a "cold" mash paddle absorbs more heat from the mash.
 As such, most homebrewers simply leave their mash undisturbed during this rest.
 (If you overshot your mash temperature by a few degrees, stirring a couple times is great way to gradually bring the temperature down.)